antarctica/PolarRoute/docs/source/sections/Examples.rst

         config = json.load(f)

-The digital environment **`Mesh`** object can then be initialised.
-This mesh object will be constructed using parameters in it configuration file.
-This mesh object can be manipulated further, such as increasing its resolution through further splitting, adding additional data sources or altering is configuration parameters.
+The **EnvironmentMesh** object can then be initialised.
+This mesh object will be constructed using the parameters in its configuration file.
+This mesh object can then be manipulated further, such as increasing its resolution through further splitting, adding additional data sources or altering its configuration parameters.
 See `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_ docs for a more in-depth explanation.
-The digital environment **`Mesh`** object can then be cast to a json object and saved to a file.
+The **EnvironmentMesh** object can then be cast to a json object and saved to a file.
 ::

     from meshiphi.mesh_generation.mesh_builder import MeshBuilder